bucsspring2024/final-project-noah-s-team-it-s-just-me/README.md

 ## Project Description

-A piece of bread will attempt to navigate through different biomes to become toast.
-This piece of bread will need to reach the magical volcano at the end in order to become toast.
+A piece of bread will attempt to navigate through obstacles to get to the magical Volcano in under a minute in order to become toast!

 ***